 Departure from the Code (rule 2.4):

 According to the Code, a board member shall not serve as chair on a company's nominating committee.

 Caroline Berg, who serves as chair of the Nominating Committee, is also a director on Axfood's board, which is natural in view of the Company's ownership structure.

 According to the Code, the composition of the nominating committee shall be publicly announced well in advance of, but not later than six months prior to, the AGM.

-The Nominating Committee’s composition is based on shareholder statistics as per 31 August and was publicly announced on 20 September.
+The Nominating Committee’s composition is based on shareholder statistics as per 31 August and was publicly announced on 2 October.
 Since Axfood’s AGM is held relatively early in the year (in March), announcement of the Nominating Committee was made just under six months before the AGM.
-This is considered by the AGM to be sufficient time for the Nominating Committee to perform its duties.
+This has still been considered by the AGM to be sufficient time for the Nominating Committee to perform its duties.

 Internal governance systems